 Ask how this medication might interact with any other medications you take, and any food or drink you should avoid.
 Do not get out of your chair until all your questions are answered to your satisfaction.
 Don’t be intimidated - she/he is your doctor and it is YOUR body chemistry your doctor is being paid to stabilize.
 If you have any bad reaction to the medication, do not hesitate to call the doctor, day or night.

 DISPOSAL OF UNUSED MEDICATIONS

 Medicines play an important role in treating certain conditions and diseases, but they must be taken with care.
-Unused portions of these medicines must be disposed of properly to avoid harm to wildlife, pets and people.
+Unused portions of these medicines must be disposed of properly to avoid harm to wildlife, pets, and people.

 Operation Medicine Cabinet is a prescription drug "take-back" program of the Broward Sheriff's Office.
-Call 954-557-1124 for schedule of locations.
+Call 954-557-1124 for a schedule of locations.